dav-anderson/ramp_template/README.md

 ### Prerequisites

--Android NDK & SDK installed and configured in PATH
+-Android NDK & SDK installed and manually configured in PATH

+`sudo apt install android-sdk android-ndk`

+Set your NDK path in your .bashrc or .zshrc

+Note: this configuration is merely an example, your actual configuration will vary based on the path to your NDK

+`export ANDROID_NDK_HOME=$HOME/Android/Sdk/ndk/YOUR_NDK_VERSION`

 -Keystore